 A special four-part NYCON “Lunch & Learn” Webinar Series brought to you by the Experts

-FREE for NYCON Members or Non-Members $75 per session or $275 for all four.
+FREE for NYCON Members or Non-Members $75 per session

 *If you would like to attend all four, please choose "Series Ticket" type.
 You will be automatically registered for each session through June.
 All webinars are from 11am to 12:30pm.

 Medicaid Compliance… Medicaid Compliance Plans … Medicaid Self Auditing…Medicaid Self-Disclosures… Medicaid Audits … Medicaid fraud, waste and abuse…Office of the Medicaid Inspector General … OMIG...